Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 Stung Treng

-the busy market of Stung Treng
+The busy market of Stung Treng

 From Stung Treng to the Lao border are 63 more lazy kilometers of nothingness, the only small settlement being less than 10km from Laos, where the road takes a bend west and follows the border until the frontier checkpoint.

 Anyway, visa on arrival procedure is smooth, pay the fee, depending on your country, 30 or 35USD for most countries, plus 2$ for the stamp fee, plus a 1 or 2 dollars bribe… yes bribe, but this time there really was no choice, pay or stay in Cambodia.
-Anyway if they ask more try to bargain, though I don’t see much chance here.
+Anyway, if they ask more, try to bargain, though I don’t see much chance here.

-If you found this article useful please don’t forget to follow us on
+If you found this article useful, please don’t forget to follow us on

 Facebook

-, Twitter, Instagram, and youtube
+, Instagram, and youtube

 If you have more information, please feel free to contribute in the comments!